 Argument for

-- It is a form of true democracy as it gives the power to the people - Referendums tend to add legitimacy to difficult legislative choices as it is more risky to take unpopular decisions without that stamp of - Increasing demands for referendums (32 in 18 countries of EU) shows the growing frustration of people on various issues.
-Earlier this used to take the form of protests, uprising and even violence.
-Now, the change can be brought peacefully.
+- It is a form of true democracy as it gives the power to the people directly. - Referendums tend to add legitimacy to difficult legislative choices as it is more risky to take unpopular decisions without that stamp of legitimacy.